 Tip: You can use the OKR framework to complement the V2MOM method and define key goals you want to achieve this year or quarter.

 Extra tip: When filling out this part, ask yourself: What are the steps that will bring us closer to achieving our Vision?

 - Develop the version(s) of the platform for visually impaired children.

 - Teach the game’s rules in less than 10 mins.

 No other (popular) goal-setting or strategic framework has this element.
-And it’s arguably the most valuable element of the V2MOM framework.
+In fact, it's one of the most valuable elements of the V2MOM framework.
 Why?
-Outlining the obstacles you expect to face in your journey to achieving your vision helps you take a PROactive stance and prepare accordingly.
+When you outline the obstacles you expect to face on your journey to achieving your vision, you can take a PROACTIVE stance and prepare accordingly.

-A quick way to spot obstacles is to ask:
+A quick way to spot obstacles is to ask this question:

 What does failure look like?

 What challenges do we need to overcome to avoid failure?